divyareddy098/breast-cancer-subtype-classification-pytorch/README.md

 # 🧬 Deep Learning for Breast Cancer Subtype Classification Using TCGA RNA-seq Data (PyTorch)

 ## 📌 Overview
 This project develops an end-to-end deep learning pipeline to classify breast cancer molecular subtypes using TCGA RNA-seq gene expression data.
-The goal is to combine machine learning with transcriptomic analysis to understand subtype-specific gene expression patterns and identify biologically meaningful predictive genes.
+The goal is to integrate machine learning with transcriptomic analysis to understand subtype-specific gene expression patterns and identify biologically meaningful predictive genes.

 Breast cancer subtypes considered:
 - Luminal A (LumA)